 EXPECTED STUDENT BEHAVIOR COMMENTS

 Is respectful and considerate of

 peers/faculty

 Arrives to class/lab on time and prepared

-Anives to class/lab on time and prepared

 Accepts and gives criticism in a

 constructive manner

-constructive manner

 Demonstrates professional body language

 Reports lateness and absence according to

 PTA handbook guidelines

 Adheres to PTA dress code in lecture,

 laboratory and in clinical situations

+-

 Notifies instructor of commission/omission

 errors

 Commits no fraudulent or negligent acts

+76.

 Maintains personal hygiene

-Wantanis personar nygiene
+)

 Manages personal affairs in a manner that

-• •

 does not interfere with professional

 responsibilities

 Demonstrates proper safety techniques in

 classroom, laboratory, and clinical settings.

+crassroom, racoratory, and emmear settings.

 Actively participates in group discussion

 and projects

-L
+r .J